Just 3 spots left, book now before we sell out!

 Trip reports, Photos and an Online Topo Map!

-To get a better idea of what to expect from our Svalbard Ski and Sail 2019 ski trip, please check out my Svalbard photo album and my http://sawback.com/ski/svalbard-may-2018/ blog post about this year's amazing Ski & Sail adventure.
+To get a better idea of what to expect from our Svalbard Ski and Sail 2019 ski trip, please check out my Svalbard photo album and my Ski Touring in Svalbard blog post about this year's amazing Ski & Sail adventure.
 A great resource made available by the Norwegian Polar Institute is this topo map of Svalbard.
+Finally, our 360° Virtual Tour is a great way to get a feel for what to expect when you step on board the s/v Noorderlicht.

 Svalbard Ski and Sail Logistics